 His simple appearance and facial features make him easy to recognize and his unique bag lets him make many distinct kinds of fun.
 The cartoonist was the very first that gained enough recognition to warrant a feature film in 1928.

 Josie is one of the Beyonce of her time with her girl-pop group and conquering the world.
-Oh, and she was wearing that adorable cat costume.
+Oh, and she was wearing that adorable cat costume with cutest face and orange hair.

-Daisy Duck is a cartoon character developed in the hands of The Walt Disney Company.
+Daisy Duck is developed in the hands of The Walt Disney Company.

 As the partner of Donald Duck, she is an anthropomorphic white duck who has long eyelashes, as well as tail feathers, which are ruffled around her bottom to suggest that she is wearing a skirt.
 The most common outfit she wears is hair bows, blouses, and heels.